ewilken/hap-rs/README.md

 Accessories behind the pointer are represented by the `HapAccessory` trait.
 The `HapAccessory::get_service` and `HapAccessory::get_mut_service` methods provide access to the services of the accessory, represented by the `HapService` trait.
 The `HapService::get_characteristic` and `HapService::get_mut_characteristic` methods provide access to the characteristics of the service, represented by the `HapCharacteristic` trait.
 All services and characteristics are identified by their `HapType`.

-Accessing and changing the `on` characteristic of the `lightbulb` service of a `lightbulb` accessory would look like this:
+Accessing and changing the `power_state` characteristic of the `lightbulb` service of a `lightbulb` accessory would look like this:

 ```rust
 use hap::{HapType, serde_json::Value};